OssiHut/Wordle-helper/README.md

     Write a maximum of five letter word or part of word.
     Unknown characters can be written as "*" and program finds all the solutions which have character's in the desired place.
-There are also three commands.
+There are also seven commands.

         Examples of use:
             1. User inputs "abo", and finds all the